Walker Leach

 John Walker Leach (July 22, 1888 – January 2, 1944) was a college football player.

 University of Tennessee

 He was a prominent, halfback, end and kicker for the Tennessee Volunteers of the University of Tennessee.
 At Tennessee, he was a member of Sigma Alpha Epsilon.
 He was once appointed alumni member of the Tennessee Athletic Council.
 He was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.
+In 1915, John Heisman selected his 30 greatest Southern football players.
+Leach was the only selection from Tennessee.

 1907

 Leach played at end in 1907.